zeamador/lattice-recipes/docs/feedback/user_tests.md

 ## Feedback
 User did not read the home page.
 When adding a recipe she wanted the tooltip for tags to explain what they were for and for the description to have a tooltip.
 She found the difference between All and Some attention to be confusing and didn't include times on her steps.
 The immediate prereq tooltip she found super confusing and wanted a general tooltip next to the Add Prereq button.
 Afterwards she also wanted a way to copy recipes and then edit a new copy of it.

+Zach's user said tutorial was too wordy and she would never actually read the text, this has been addressed.